relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-MAnaged objects may include object relationships, where dynamic links to REST resources.
-Cisco Itnersight uses Hypermedia as the Engine of Application State (HATEOAS) conventions to represent objection relationships.
-Object relaitonships can be links to self or links to other managedo bjects, which, taken as a whole, form a graph of objects.
-By using relationships as a first-class attribute in the object model, many classes of graphs can be represented, including trees and cyclic or bipartite grpahs.
+Maaaged objects may include object relationships, which are dynamic links to REST resources.
+Cisco Intersight uses Hypermedia as the Engine of Application State (HATEOAS) conventions to represent objection relationships.
+Object relationships can be links to self or links to other managed objects, which, taken as a whole, form a graph of objects.
+By using relationships as a first-class attribute in the object model, many classes of graphs can be represented, including trees and cyclic or bipartite graphs.

 &nbsp;

 Intersight provides a rich query language based on the OData standard.
 The query language is represented using URL query parameters for **GET** results.
-Several types of data are supported with Intergsight queries, including string, number, duraiton, date and time, and time of day.
+Several types of data are supported with Intersight queries, including string, number, duration, date and time, and time of day.

 &nbsp;